-The school has its own generous salary scale with additional benefits including free private medical insurance, a generous defined contribution pension scheme, life assurance and income protection.
-There is also a fee assistance programme available to dons, whereby dons may receive financial assistance for the education of their children at Radley College and local independent schools.
+The school offers competitive salaries with additional benefits including free private medical insurance, a generous defined contribution pension scheme, life assurance and income protection.
 Staff are also encouraged to become members of the school's Sports Centre at a fraction of the normal cost.

 The school has a culture of continued professional development through Teaching and Learning clinics, and Learning Lunches where different aspects of the craft of teaching are explored.
-Dons are also encouraged to visit other schools to gain wider knowledge and understanding of teaching practices.